 Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
 (This rate is a special event value for Florida Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 Add $89 — for an in-depth personal critique of the first 10 double-spaced pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

 - Middle grade and young adult (all kinds).
-Also adult fiction the following categories: near-future/dystopian sci-fi, urban fantasy, contemporary, historical, women’s fiction, romance, mystery, thriller, suspense (no hard science fiction or epic fantasy, please): Faculty member Jennifer Johnson-Blalock, a former literary agent, will get your work in advance, edit the first 10 double-spaced pages of your manuscript, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+Also adult fiction the following categories: near-future/dystopian sci-fi, urban fantasy, contemporary, historical, women’s fiction, romance, mystery, thriller, suspense (no hard science fiction or epic fantasy, please): Faculty member Jennifer Johnson-Blalock, a former literary agent, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.

-- Literary fiction, humorous fiction, mystery, fantasy, memoir, business nonfiction: Faculty member Erik Deckers, a published author and freelance editor, will get your work in advance, edit the first 10 double-spaced pages of your manuscript, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
-She is critiquing women’s fiction as well as all subgenres of adult romance.
+- Literary fiction, humorous fiction, mystery, fantasy, memoir, business nonfiction: Faculty member Erik Deckers, a published author and freelance editor, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.